Measuring Landing Page Optimization

 2. Eye Tracking Heat Maps

-These heat maps record the visitors’ mouse movements, which indicate the eye movement of visitors on a landing page.
+These heat maps record the visitors’ eye movements on a landing page.

 By analysing where visitors tend to focus on a page, you can place the important page elements such as the CTA button or the lead capture in the visitors’ natural eye path increasing the likelihood of them fulfilling your conversion goal.